ThePharmer/Napkandroid/README.md

-# Napkin-Collect-Android
+# Napkandroid
-An android app to send thought to Napkin.one
+An android app to send thoughts to Napkin.one

 ## Napkin API Document
 https://intercom.help/napkin-support/en/articles/6419774-api-creating-thoughts